Symonds Yat services

 In 2011, First were taken over by Roadchef, who commented on it being their first A-road site by saying they would have a play with it and keep it if it made money.
 They changed the forecourt from BP to Murco, retaining the First shop branding but adding a Costa unit.

 Roadchef sold the services to High Noon Stores, who changed the Costa unit to an own-branded "Route 40 Café" and opened a Spar store.

 MFG purchased it in March 2017 after High Noon Stores went into administration and have re-branded the site.
-A Londis store replaced the former Spar store and it is thought a Costa café would replace the Route 40 Café however this is not the case.
-The fuel supply changed from from Murco to Shell.
+A Londis store replaced the former Spar store and the fuel supply changed from from Murco to Shell.
 The independent café remained for a while until early 2019 where MFG replaced the Route 40 Cafe with a Subway store.

 As of summer 2018, evidence of First's ownership is still visible within the eastbound amenity building as the toilets and games arcade signage is still being displayed in First's distinctive green and red colours.